 Alpha lipoic acid can cross the blood-brain barrier, a wall of tiny vessels and structural cells, and pass easily into the brain.
 It is thought to protect brain and nerve tissue by preventing free radical damage.

 As an antioxidant, alpha lipoic acid can neutralize free radicals which can damage cells.
 Free radical damage is thought to contribute to aging and chronic illness.

 Other Common Uses:

-Alpha lipoic acid has also been suggested for cataracts, glaucoma, multiple sclerosis, burning mouth syndrome, Alzheimer's disease and stroke, but large, well-designed studies are needed to see if it's effective for these conditions.
+Alpha lipoic acid has also been suggested for cataracts, glaucoma, multiple sclerosis, high cholesterol, high blood pressure, tinnitus, Alzheimer's disease, diabetes, diabetic neuropathy, acne, rosacea, weight loss, vitligo, skin aging, grey hair, tinnitus, restless leg syndrome, gastroparesis and hepatitis C, but large, well-designed studies are needed to see if it's effective for these conditions.

-Alpha lipoic acid is made by the body and can be found in very small amounts in foods such as spinach, broccoli, peas, Brewer's yeast, brussel sprouts, rice bran, and organ meats.
+Alpha lipoic acid is made by the body and can be found in very small amounts in food sources such as spinach, broccoli, peas, Brewer's yeast, brussel sprouts, rice bran, and organ meats.

 Alpha lipoic acid supplements are available in capsule form at health food stores, some drugstores, and online.
 For maximum absorption, the supplements should be taken on an empty stomach.

 Side effects of alpha lipoic acid may include headache, tingling or a "pins and needles" sensation, skin rash, or muscle cramps.

 There have been a few reports in Japan of a rare condition called insulin autoimmune syndrome in people using alpha lipoic acid.
 The condition causes hypoglycemia and antibodies directed against the body's own insulin without previous insulin therapy.